CSCfi/csc-user-guide/docs/data/Allas/introduction.md

 ## Protocols

 The object storage service is provided over two different protocols, _Swift_ and _S3_.
 From the user perspective, one of the main differences between S3 and Swift is authentication.
-The token-based Swift authentication used in Allas remains valid for three hours at a time, but in the key-based S3, the connection can stay permanently open.
+The token-based Swift authentication used in Allas remains valid for eight hours at a time, but in the key-based S3, the connection can stay permanently open.
 The permanent connection of S3 is practical in many ways, but it includes a security aspect: if the server where Allas is used is compromised, the object storage space will be compromised as well.

 Due to this security concern, Swift is the recommended protocol for multiple-user servers, such as Mahti and Puhti.
 Thus, for example, the CSC-specific *a-commands* as well as the standard _rclone_ configuration in Puhti are based on Swift.
 However, in some cases, the permanent connections provided by the S3 protocol may be the most reasonable option, for example, in personal virtual machines running in cPouta.